prasoon0459/microservices/gateway/README.md

 1. Go to the <IP:1337> , then register as admin.
 2. Login
 3. Enter Name for connection and then http://kong:8001  (You might want to generate an API key for the Kong Admin endpoint).
-4. Set up necessarry services, upstreams, routes and plugins.
+4. Set up necessary services, upstreams, routes and plugins.
+5. Add auth service as http://auth:8079/auth.
+Route is /auth.
+6. Add admin service as http://admin:9090/user.
+Route is /admin.

 ### Documentation links:
 1. https://docs.konghq.com